Answered By: Rebecca Oling Last Updated: Jan 31, 2019 Views: 1375

 - VLC Media Player (Mac or PC)

 To play Region 2 DVDs, please use a Windows PC.
-The all-in-one HP computers in the DMZ commons and in lab 1004D are recommended.
+The all-in-one Dell computers in the DMZ commons are recommended.
 These will play Region 2 DVDs without you needing to do anything or change any settings.
 The PCs in lab 1004C or the Reference Computer Commons will also play Region 2 discs, but you have to switch regions on the computer first.

 In addition, the Library has a universal DVD player in our viewing rooms that will play all regions.
 Please ask the Circulation Desk for access to our viewing rooms.
 You can also view VHS and Blu-rays in the viewing rooms.